grafana/grafana/docs/sources/enterprise/enterprise-configuration.md

 ### url

-Set the url for writing logs to Loki.
+Set the URL for writing logs to Loki.

 ### tls